 Get feedback on your governance agreement and the transition roadmap.
 Adjust both based on the feedback you have received.
 Repeat as many times as necessary.

 At the same time, remember that the circle structure doesn’t have to be perfect right away because you can always change it later after you’ve implemented sociocracy.
 (Changing something a few months in is not unusual at all.)

 The governance agreement and the implementation plan are ready.
 All concerns have been heard and addressed.
 You have trained everyone and you have a plan on how to ongoing training.
 Maybe you even have a plan on how to train new members.
 You’re ready.
 Make a final decision.
 Have a party!

 Some organizations hold kick-off events with an external facilitator/trainer.
 This could be a multi-day workshop with (1) more training, (2) the final approval (3) a shared process where the first sets of circles are populated and the general circle is formed.

 3.4 SoFA Resources for this stage

-- Individual coaching to come up with a training and implementation plan, as well as a circle structure that supports your operations
+- Coaching to come up with a training and implementation plan, as well as a circle structure that supports your operations

 - Invite an external sociocracy trainer, to guide you through a kick-off event.
 That way, the people driving the process can lean back and be equals in the process of adoption.
 This is important because this kick-off event transitions power from the implementation circle to the whole.